 See rdiff-backup for a better way of making backups.

-DESTINATION are on different machines with fast CPUs, especially if they're on different networks (e.g. your home computer and the Odyssey cluster), it's recommended to add the
+DESTINATION are on different machines with fast CPUs, especially if they're on different networks (e.g. your home computer and the FASRC cluster), it's recommended to add the

 -z option to compress the data that's transferred.